Ghost patrol: The scariest things cops have seen on the beat

 burglary in progress

 Called to a burglary in progress (day time).
-The owner was in the kitchen and heard someone run upstairs to third floor (old house and wooden stairs).
+The owner was in the kitchen and heard someone run upstairs to the third floor (old house and wooden stairs).

 Set up a perimeter around the house.
 I came up with K9.
 Just as I gave K9 warning a perimeter officer saw a hand pull a curtain back on the top floor and relayed the info to me.